eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 IDL Datatypes in Python
 -----------------------

 The ``cyclonedds.idl`` package implements the IDL unions, structs, and their OMG XCDR-V1 encoding, in python.
 In most cases, the IDL compiler writes the code that references this package without the need to edit the objects.
 However, for python-only projects it is possible to write the objects manually (where cross-language interactions are not required).
-To manually write IDL objects, use the :class:`IdlStruct<cyclonedds.idl.IdlStruct>` tool.
+To manually write IDL objects, you can make your classes inherit from the following classes:

+-  :class:`IdlStruct<cyclonedds.idl.IdlStruct>`
+-  :class:`IdlStruct<cyclonedds.idl.IdlUnion>`
+-  :class:`IdlStruct<cyclonedds.idl.IdlEnum>`
+-  :class:`IdlStruct<cyclonedds.idl.IdlBitmaks>`

 The following is a basic example of how to use dataclasses (For further information refer to the standard library documentation of :mod:`dataclasses<python:dataclasses>`):